 2. Choose a reliable hosting service

-These plans let you share a server with several other websites to host your website.
-Because shared hosting is the most affordable choice for novice WordPress users, they may choose to establish a presence online before upgrading.
+These plans allow you to share a server with multiple other websites to host your own.
+Since shared hosting is the most affordable option for novice WordPress users, they may opt to establish an online presence before upgrading.
 However, if another site on your server receives a lot of traffic, your performance will suffer.

 Reputable hosting companies should offer dedicated VPS or managed-to-host plans for well-established websites with more content and higher traffic.
 Increased traffic won’t be a problem because these strategies will provide enough server resources.

 You’ll have to deal with updates daily if you’re a WordPress administrator.
-Among other things, the WordPress core, themes, and plugins must be updated to ensure your site runs as smoothly as possible.
-If you want to keep your site fast, secure, and bug-free, you should always use the latest version.
+Among other things, the WordPress core, themes, and plugins must be updated to ensure your site runs smoothly.
+To keep your site fast, secure, and bug-free, always use the latest version.

 4. Use PHP’s most recent version